Photo credit: Christine Wolf (MPQ)

 I did my Bachelor's degree in Physics with second major in Mathematical Sciences at Nanyang Technological University in Singapore from 2013-2017, supported generously by the NTU CN Yang Programme.
 I also had a great fortune to be part of the then-newly designed interdisciplinary program called NTU-USP.
 During and before my undergraduate studies, I spent some time doing volunteering work in Singapore, such as providing free mathematics and English tuition for hard-of-hearing middle school students, free alumni tuition for my alma mater in Changkat Changi Secondary School, Singapore for GCE 'O' level Additional Mathematics.

-Exactly solvable non-equilibrium dynamics
+Exactly solvable models with discrete-time dynamics